Estimated Nitrate Concentrations in Groundwater Used for Drinking

 The data presented in this indicator are based on predicted groundwater nitrate concentrations generated by the U.S. Geological Survey (USGS) through its GWAVA (Ground-WAter Vulnerability and Assessment) effort.
 Two nonlinear regression models were developed to predict nitrate concentrations in U.S. groundwater: (1) GWAVA-S predicts nitrate concentrations in shallow groundwater (typically < 5 m deep, and which may or may not be used for drinking) contaminated by nitrate from nonpoint sources and (2) GWAVA-DW predicts nitrate concentrations in deeper supplies used for drinking.
 The GWAVA models relate groundwater nitrate concentration observations to spatial attributes representing nitrogen sources and nitrate transport and attenuation to generate a raster data set of nitrate concentrations throughout the lower 48 states.
 The information presented here is based on nitrate concentrations predicted by GWAVA-DW, using a simulation depth of 50 m.
 The dataset of observed drinking-water nitrate concentrations used in this model is from 2,490 drinking-water wells at an average of 48.8 m below the ground surface which were sampled from 1991-2003.
 Refer to Nolan and Hitt’s 2006 report for a detailed description of their data collection and analyses.
 The estimated percent of the population with self-supplied drinking water (98% groundwater) is from USGS’ report on Estimated Use of Water in the United States in 2005.

-State-level estimates of nitrate concentrations were made as follows:
+State-level estimates of nitrate concentrations were made:

 - GWAVA data were obtained from USGS in ESRI ARC/INFO grid file (or raster file type) format, with geographic coverage of the contiguous United States.
 Pixel size in the raster data set is the area equivalent of 1 km x 1 km and estimated nitrate concentration for each pixel is provided in mg/L. To enable extraction of the nitrate concentrations that are associated with each grid point, the grid file was first converted within ArcGIS v.9.3x into a point vector file.